gu-fan/riv.vim/README.rst

          # github does not support syntax highlighting for rst file yet.
          x = [0 for i in range(100)]

-   You can use ``g:riv_highlight_code`` to set which type of code to highlight. default is ``lua,python,cpp,javascript,vim,sh``
+   You can use ``g:riv_highlight_code`` to set which languages to be highlighted. default is ``lua,python,cpp,javascript,vim,sh``

-   :NOTE: To enable highlighting in converted file,
+   :NOTE: To enable syntax highlighting in converted file,
-          python pygments_  package must installed for ``docutils``

-          parsing syntax highlighting.
+          python pygments_  package must installed for ``docutils`` parsing syntax highlighting.

           see http://docutils.sourceforge.net/sandbox/code-block-directive/tools/pygments-enhanced-front-ends/

 *  The links under cursor are highlighted.
    Disable it by set ``g:riv_hover_link_hl`` to 0
+*  Todo Item highlightings

 Indent
 ~~~~~~